Scalarm/scalarm_experiment_supervisor/README.md

 Configuration
 -------------
-There are twa files with configuration: config/secrets.yml and config/scalarm.yml.
+There are two files with configuration: config/secrets.yml and config/scalarm.yml.

 The "secrets.yml" file is a standard configuration file added in Rails 4 to have a single place for all secrets in an application.
 We used this approach in our Scalarm platform.